Basics | Plugins | Howtos | Applications

 ../_images/contacts.Companies.detail.png

-We call such a panel a slave panel (and its data view a slave table) because they make sense only when the master instance is known.
+We call such a panel a slave panel (and its data table a slave table) because they make sense only when the master instance is known.
 In our example, the organization Bäckerei Ausdemwald is the master instance.
 Don’t take this politically.

 • The slave panel is meant as a preview, it has no navigation toolbar and shows only a limited number of rows.